State-Separable Proofs for the Curious Cryptographer

 As a final example, I’d like to explore hybrid encryption, where we combine a key exchange with symmetric encryption, in order to create a public key encryption scheme.
 This will let us explore a few interesting techniques in proofs, including random oracles, and modelling games where the adversary is expected to return a complex answer, like a group element.

 First, let’s recall how a this encryption scheme works.
 The basic idea is to combine a Diffie-Hellman key exchange with an encryption scheme.
-First, we need some Cryptographic group $\mathbb{G}$, generated by $G$, and with order $q$.
-We also need an underlying symmetric encryption scheme $\Sigma$, defined by:
+First, we need some Cryptographic group G\mathbb{G}, generated by GG, and with order qq.
+We also need an underlying symmetric encryption scheme Σ\Sigma, defined by:

 With this, we can define our encryption scheme: